domcross/german-stt-evaluation/index.md

 Evaluation was performed on a [Nvidia Xavier
 AGX 32GB](https://developer.nvidia.com/embedded/jetson-agx-xavier-developer-kit) with JetPack 4.6, MAXN mode and jetson-clocks enabled.

+You like this page - then don't be shy go to the repository and click the star button: <a class="github-button" href="https://github.com/domcross/german-stt-evaluation" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star domcross/german-stt-evaluation on GitHub">Star</a>

 <script async defer src="https://buttons.github.io/buttons.js"></script>